paritytech/capi/Readme.md

 }
 ```

-Then, open your editor and import from [capi.dev](https://capi.dev/).
+Then, open your editor and import from the to-be-mapped chain module.

 ```ts
 import { System } from "polkadot/mod.ts"